AudreyBurki/Lab-News/index.md

-## We are recruiting !!
+## New Collaborator (01.03.2019)

-We are looking for a post-doctoral researcher to work on a newly funded DFG grant (see next post).
-More details can be found [here](https://audreyburki.github.io/Job-Announcement/)
+Emiel van den Hoven joined the lab to work on utterance planning across languages

 ## New DFG grant (29.11.2018)